graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

                 if (fieldPart.Field?.ObjectType != typeof(string))
                     throw new GraphExecutionException("ONLY STRINGS!"); // - hulk

-                // ass a post processor to the target field document
+                // add a post resolver to the target field document
                 // part to perform the conversion when the query is
                 // ran
-                fieldPart.PostProcessor = ConvertToUpper;
+                fieldPart.PostResolver = ConvertToUpper;
             }

             return this.Ok();